amsatrio/amsatrio/README.md

-## Hi there 👋
+## Hi 👋

-I am Backend Developer Enthusiast who has experience as Java Developer.
+I am Backend Developer who has experience as Java Developer.

 <!--
 **amsatrio/amsatrio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.